SubtleSanity/NetcodeAddons/README.md

 - NetworkReferenceObject for NetworkObject
 - NetworkReferenceBehaviour<> for NetworkBehaviour
 - NetworkReferenceAsset<> for assets (anything inheriting UnityEngine.Object, including ScriptableObject)

-These work by storing the global network id number for the object/component/asset
-The client can then look up the local copy of the object.

-To get the reference to the object you call Get() or TryGet()
-If the object doesn't exist it will return null.
+- NetworkString for strings

+These are structs that store a reference to an object.
+When sent over the network they serialize to the appropriate Id numbers for the object that can be restored at the other end

-You can use these as parameters in RPCs
-You can use these in NetworkVariable<>
+You can use them as parameters in RPCs to send references in RPCs You can use them as variables using the NetworkVariableXXX types
-Use in NetworkVariable<> can be simplified by using the NetworkVariableXXX types:
 - NetworkVariableObject
 - NetworkVariableBehaviour
 - NetworkVariableAsset
+- NetworkVariableString

 ## Referencing assets across the network
-This system will allow you to send references to assets in RPCs and NetworkVariables.
-Useful for sending a reference to a scriptable object but can be used for any asset that inherits from UnityEngine.Object, including meshes, materials, etc. It works by creating a registry of assets with id numbers.
+This system will allow you to send references to assets across the network.
+Useful for sending a reference to a scriptable object but can be used for any asset that inherits from UnityEngine.Object including meshes, materials, etc.
+It works by creating a list of known assets with id numbers.
 The server can simply send the id number to a client and the client will look up the local copy of the asset.

-To set up the register of assets:
+To set up the list of assets:
 &emsp; Add a NetworkAssetManager component to your NetworkManager gameobject
-&emsp; Create a NetworkAssetManifest by right clicking in the project explorer and selecting Netcode/Network Asset Manifest
+&emsp; Create a NetworkAssetManifest by right clicking in the project explorer and selecting Create/Netcode/Network Asset Manifest
-&emsp; Add the NetworkAssetManifest to the NetworkAssetManager
+&emsp; Add the NetworkAssetManifest to the NetworkAssetManager component you created
 &emsp; Add any assets you want to reference to the NetworkAssetManifest

 Assets are added using ScriptableObjects instead of adding them directly to the manager
-This allows for proper organisation of networked assets instead of one monolithic list on a scene component
+This allows for proper organisation of networked assets instead of having one monolithic list on a scene component.

 Use NetworkReferenceAsset<> to send an asset reference in an RPC
-Use NetworkVariableAsset to keep an asset reference synced in a variable
+Use NetworkVariableAsset<> to keep an asset reference synced in a variable

 ## Custom property drawers